 .56 Civil Money Penalty Hearings

-A. A hearing on the appeal shall be held consistent with the State Government Article, Title 10, Annotated Code of Maryland.
+A. A hearing on the appeal shall be held consistent with the State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland.

 B. The Secretary shall have the burden of proof with respect to the imposition of the civil money penalties under this chapter.